forrtproject/forrtproject.github.io/content/glossary/english/pro.md

 {
     "type": "glossary",
     "title": "PRO (peer review openness) initiative",
-    "definition": "Definition : The agreement made by several academics that they will not provide a peer review of a manuscript unless certain conditions are met.
+    "definition": "The agreement made by several academics that they will not provide a peer review of a manuscript unless certain conditions are met.
 Specifically, the manuscript authors should ensure the data and materials will be made publically available (or give a justification as to why they are not freely available or shared), provide documentation detailing how to interpret and run any files or code and detail where these files can be located via the manuscript itself.", "related_terms": [
         "Non-anonymised peer review",
         "Open Science",